scalaz/scalaz-deriving/README.md

 Snapshots are also available if you have `resolvers += Resolver.sonatypeRepo("snapshots")`.

 ## Caveats

+This is a beta release, missing important features, tracked in the [1.0 Milestone](https://gitlab.com/fommil/scalaz-deriving/milestones/1).

 `scalaz-deriving` does not and will not support typeclasses with contravariant or covariant type parameters (e.g. `[-A]` and `[+A]`).
 Fundamentally, Scala's [variance is broken](https://leanpub.com/fpmortals/read#leanpub-auto-type-variance) and should be avoided.